-We are interested now in finding the partition function of our CFT, which counts the number of states per energy level.
-It is also interesting to formulate the CFT not on the cylinder (or the punctured complex plane) but on a Riemman surface of arbitrary genus, in order to apply our results to String Theory.
-It is possible to construct a CFT on the torus starting from our formulation in the cylinder (see \cite{Ginsparg} for the details); to get a torus we identify the two ends of our cylinder.
-Then we have two periods, one associated to time traslations and the other associated to the spatial ones which, as we have seen, are generated by $(L_{0})_{cyl}\pm(\bar{L}_{0})_{cyl}$ respectively.
-First we redefine the complex coordinate $w$ as $iw$ so the spatial period is simply $w \equiv w+2\pi$.
-The remaining period can be defined by a complex number $\tau=\tau_{1}+i\tau_{2}$ as $w \equiv w+2\pi \tau$, where $\tau$ is called the modular parameter of the torus and parametrizes different tori (see fig. \ref{torus}).
+The partition function of a CFT counts the number of states per energy level.
+For later use, it is interesting to work not on the cylinder or the punctured complex plane, but on a Riemman surface of arbitrary genus.
+A CFT on the torus can be constructed starting from the formulation on the cylinder just by identifying its two end (see \cite{Ginsparg} for details)..
+In this case we have two periods, one associated with time translations and a second one with the shifts generated by~$(L_{0})_{\rm cyl}\pm(\overline{L}_{0})_{\rm cyl}$.
+As a first step, we redefine the complex coordinate $w\rightarrow iw$, so we have the periodicity~$w \equiv w+2\pi$.
+The other period is defined in terms of a complex number~$\tau=\tau_{1}+i\tau_{2}$, the modular parameter of the torus, as $w \equiv w+2\pi \tau$ (see fig. \ref{torus}).

-Now we calculate the partition fuction; making use of the relation (\ref{cyl-plane}) derived earlier, the result is \cite{Ginsparg}